Star Trek Clichés

 Exact countdown to failure

 In the real world, there are more than sufficient safety margins for anything constructed by engineers.
-They exists because of the inevitable measurement uncertainties and manufacturing tolerances that allow only a coarse extrapolation of the actual failure conditions, and also for reasons of product warranty and safety standards.
+These margins have to exist because of the inevitable measurement uncertainties and manufacturing tolerances that allow only a coarse extrapolation of the actual failure conditions, and also for reasons of product warranty and safety standards.
 Scotty would definitely confirm that.
 He himself tells Geordi that he always accordingly modified the figures for the captain and for the technical manuals (TNG: "Relics").

 Still, in Star Trek there are almost customarily absolute maximum ratings that denote a precise point of destruction or otherwise catastrophic malfunction of a device, as if the real ship or phaser behaved exactly like a simulation.
 For instance, there are usually definite figures for failure of shields, structural integrity or life support or for the explosion of engines or power cells.
 Spock and Data occasionally even go as far as giving a time to failure with a precision of less than a second!
 One particularly bad example is in TOS: "That Which Survives", where Spock is obsessed with the idea that the damaged engines will explode in exactly "14.87 minutes" instead of Scotty's estimation of 15 minutes.
 In "Star Trek Generations", the officer played by Tim Russ reports "45 seconds to structural collapse".
 In TNG: "Hollow Pursuits", Data reckons that the time to structural failure will be precisely "15 minutes 40 seconds".
 In DS9: "Babel", Quark announces the explosion of Jaheel's ship to the second.
 In VOY: "Year of Hell", the computer counts down the seconds to the structural collapse on deck 5, and it occurs exactly at "zero".
 The Doctor takes the countdown at face value.
 He seals off deck 5 as the computer voice says "one", although he sees crew members running towards the bulkhead he closes.